What is the history of the budget process?

 Today’s congressional budget process has its origins in the Congressional Budget and Impoundment Control Act of 1974.
 That law sought to create a coherent procedure for Congress’s revenue and spending decisions, and to constrain a president’s ability to impound funds appropriated by Congress.

 Prospective recipients quickly challenged Nixon’s impoundments in court, and he lost every case at the appellate level except one.
-Before the Supreme Court could consider the issue, Congress moved explicitly to limit the president’s power to impound funds.
+Before the Supreme Court could consider the issue, Congress moved to limit the president’s power to impound funds explicitly.

 But Nixon had an effective counterargument.
 He pointed out that Congress had no formal, orderly process of its own for adding up individual spending and revenue decisions, and for relating total spending to total revenue.
 Nixon argued that if the president lacked the power to impound spending, total spending might expand irresponsibly.